Skip to content

 EPA Unveiled a First-Ever National Goal: 50% Recycling Rate by 2030

-Late in 2020, the EPA set a very ambitious, first-ever "national goal" for recycling: 50% recycling rate by 2030.
-We see a problem here.
+Late in 2020, the EPA set a very ambitious, first-ever national goal for recycling: 50% recycling rate by 2030.

 The current U.S. system, single-stream recycling, was widely adopted in the late '90s and was supposed to make it easier for consumers and businesses to recycle.
 Yet, 25% of what we attempt is too contaminated to even reuse.
 Even more telling, the national recycling rate over that time has never been greater than 34.9% (2016).

-For more news, analysis, and sustainable thought leadership through a business lens, follow us on LinkedIn.
-We share new commentary every day and would love to hear your thoughts.
+For more news, analysis and sustainable thought leadership regarding waste and recycling through a business lens, follow us on LinkedIn

 SPEAK TO OUR WASTE + RECYCLING EXPERTS